-Must present proof COVID-19 Vaccination.
 Fully vaccinated passengers are not required to take a PCR test before travelling to Kenya.
-Vaccination certificate MUST be uploaded to the Global Haven Website before arrival.
-The following are exempted from the vaccination requirement;
+Vaccination certificate MUST be uploaded on the Panabios system before arrival.
+Children below 12 years are exempt from the vaccination requirement or the PCR test

-Unvaccinated travelers arriving at any point shall be subjected to rapid antigen test at their own cost of 30 USD.
+Unvaccinated travelers above the age of 12 arriving at any point or those with flu-like symptoms shall be subjected to rapid antigen test at their own cost of 30 USD.
 Any person who tests positive on Antigen RDT will be subjected to entry PCR test at their own cost of 50 USD and self isolate.
-Travelers under the age of five (5) are exempt from this test requirement.
+Travelers under the age of twelve (12) are exempt from this test requirement.

 Persons travelling out of the country will be required to abide by the particular travel, health and COVID-19 related requirements of the destination country

 Pre-departure RDT or PCR testing can be considered at the discretion of any of the airlines departing from or terminating in Kenya